saks0106/Data_Analyst_Projects/README.md

 ## The Projects:

-As a Future Data Analyst & a Goal to be Successful in Data Science Field, here are few core projects which are mandatory to be a Good Data Analyst
+As a Future Data Analyst & a Goal to be Successful in Data Science Field, here are few core projects which are mandatory to be a Good Data Analyst( according to Online Research)

 I have worked on different technologies throughout my Academic and Professional Career but inorder to make a Good Career as a Data Analyst, I had to bring in all my wisdom gained throughout many years together to make these projects possible.